 Junior $400/$400/$200 Senior $800/$800/$400

-Choral and Organ Scholars commit to attend choir rehearsals each Wednesday from 7:30 to 9:30 pm as well as two services on Sundays.
-The services begin at 11 am and 4 pm with a mandatory 30 minute warmup prior to each.
+Choral and Organ Scholars commit to attend choir rehearsals each Wednesday from 7:30 to 9:30 pm, and sing at the 11 am service every Sunday, and at 4 pm on the second Sunday of each month.
+Prior to each service there is a mandatory 30 minute warmup.

 Please Note: Choral and Organ Scholarships do not carry teaching privileges.